-Whether intentional or not, Lee's characterizations of Professor X and Magneto paralleled that of civil rights activists Martin Luther King and Malcolm X. Professor X, after the fashion of Dr. King, believed that mutants and humans must learn to live in harmony with one another, while Magneto, based on his experiences as a Jew in Nazi Germany, believed that humans and mutants would never live together in harmony, and that mutants either needed a nation of their own or else become the masters of humans by any means necessary.
+Whether intentional or not, Lee's characterizations of Professor X and Magneto paralleled that of civil rights activists Martin Luther King Jr. and Malcolm X. After the fashion of Dr. King, Professor X believed that mutants and humans must learn to live in harmony with one another, while Magneto, based his philosophy on his experiences as a Jew in Nazi Germany, concluding that humans and mutants would never live together in harmony, and that mutants either needed a nation of their own or become the masters of humans by any means necessary.

 Daredevil the Man Without Fear! #1 (April, 1964) featured the first comic book appearance of Daredevil, a blind attorney who battles crime in the courts by day and in the streets by night.

 Young Matt Murdock was blinded by a radioactive isotope that fell from a truck that was illegally transporting the substance through his New York City "Hell's Kitchen" neighborhood.
-Pushing a blind man crossing in front of the truck to safety, Murdock was blinded himself, but the radiation granted him heightened senses and a form of radar which allows him to perceive objects in a 360 degree radius.
+Pushing to safety a blind man crossing in front of the truck, Murdock was blinded by the radiation, but it granted him heightened senses and a form of radar which allows him to perceive objects in a 360 degree radius.